 Expenditures by advertisers also tend to be cyclical, subject to variation based on budgetary constraints, project cancellation or delay and to reflect overall economic conditions and buying patterns.
-If TripAdvisor's business and financial performance would be adversely affected.
+If TripAdvisor is unable to generate advertising revenue due to factors outside of its control, TripAdvisor's business and financial performance would be adversely affected.